JakeGreen2145/home_server/README.md

 Files are searched automatically by Sonarr/Radarr through a list of _indexers_ that you have to configure.
 Indexers are APIs that allow searching for particular releases organized by categories.
 Think browsing the Pirate Bay programmatically.
 This is a pretty common feature for newsgroups indexers that respect a common API (called `Newznab`).
 However this common protocol does not really exist for torrent indexers.
 That's why we'll be using another tool called [Jackett](https://github.com/Jackett/Jackett).
 You can consider it as a local proxy API for the most popular torrent indexers.
 It searches and parse information from heterogeneous websites.

+Instead of using a torrent client like Deluge to download torrents, I'm using Real-Debrid.
+Real-Debrid is a paid service which caches torrent downloads and allows for direct downloads for higher security and faster downloads.
+Real-Debrid Torrent Client is a web interface to manage torrents on Real-Debrid or AllDebrid, and can integrate directly with Radarr, Sonarr, and Jackett

 ![Jackett indexers](img/jackett_indexers.png)

 The best release matching your criteria is selected by Sonarr/Radarr (eg. non-blacklisted 1080p release with enough seeds).
 Then the download is passed on to another set of tools.